TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

    implementation of the immutability property, the :meth:`clone` method, and the constructor semantics.

-   The constructor of a policy class can be passed various keyword arguments.
+   The constructor of a policy kundi can be passed various keyword arguments.
    The arguments that may be specified are any non-method properties on this class, plus any additional non-method properties on the concrete class.
 A value specified in the constructor will override the default value for the corresponding attribute.

-   This class defines the following properties, and thus values for the following may be passed in the constructor of any policy class:
+   This kundi defines the following properties, and thus values for the following may be passed in the constructor of any policy class: